Skip to content

 • Unique uniqueness: client-ids are deterministic per source-server (prefix + original server id).
 Two snapshots taken from the same server produce the same client-ids; two snapshots from different servers produce disjoint client-id spaces.
 Merging plans from multiple sources is not supported and is not recommended.

 • Ordering stability: server-returned object ordering is relied upon only for paging.
-Both describe and apply are insensitive to the map-key order inside each create op.
+Both describe and apply are insensitive to the map-key order inside each upsert op.